Spiritual Highlights of France Tour 2020

 WHAT IS INCLUDED?

-- accommodations 9-nights in religious guesthouses, monasteries and convents,
+- accommodations for 9-nights in religious guesthouses, monasteries and hotels,

 - private bus for ground transportation,